Abhishek8394/distributed_char_rnn/README.md

 A quick tip to concatenate many small disparate `.txt` files into one large training file: `ls *.txt | xargs -L 1 cat >> input.txt`.

-## Tuning

-Tuning your models is kind of a "dark art" at this point.
-In general:

-1. Start with as much clean input.txt as possible e.g. 50MiB
-2. Start by establishing a baseline using the default settings.
-3. Use tensorboard to compare all of your runs visually to aid in experimenting.
-4. Tweak --rnn_size up somewhat from 128 if you have a lot of input data.
-5. Tweak --num_layers from 2 to 3 but no higher unless you have experience.
-6. Tweak --seq_length up from 50 based on the length of a valid input string (e.g. names are <= 12 characters, sentences may be up to 64 characters, etc).
-   An lstm cell will "remember" for durations longer than this sequence, but the effect falls off for longer character distances.
-7. Finally once you've done all that, only then would I suggest adding some dropout.
-   Start with --output_keep_prob 0.8 and maybe end up with both --input_keep_prob 0.8 --output_keep_prob 0.5 only after exhausting all the above values.

 ## Tensorboard
 To visualize training progress, model graphs, and internal state histograms:  fire up Tensorboard and point it at your `log_dir`.
 E.g.:
 ```bash